 Maybe you’ve just gotten a new IP address and didn’t warm it up enough!
-If so, then you should definitely do that before sending too many emails!
+You should definitely create some reliability before sending too many emails!

 Building a reputation is necessary for the quality of your IP!
 Also, after building a reputation, I recommend maintaining consistent volume levels.
 Apparently, Mailbox providers tend to filter emails out if they observe spikes.

-Wondering your reputation?
-Check Sender Score tool and find out more.
+To see your IP reputation in the virtual world, check the Sender Score tool and find out more.

-Also if you’re sending from multiple IP addresses, this is a big mistake!
+Also if you’re sending emails from multiple IP addresses, that is a big mistake!

 There are three primary methods of authentication:

-- SPF (Sender Policy Framework): it validates that a message is sent from an IP address that was authorized to send messages on the behalf of the indicated sending domain.
+1. SPF (Sender Policy Framework): it validates that a message was sent from an IP address that was authorized to send messages on the behalf of the indicated sending domain.

-- DKIM (DomainKeys Identified Mail): it authenticates an email using public key encryption.
+2. DKIM (DomainKeys Identified Mail): it authenticates an email using public-key encryption.
 It signs a message in a way that is difficult to forge, proving that the message is sent from the indicated sending domain.

 You should listen to your audience.
-For example, if your subscriber can’t get out of your list immediately she can mark your email as spam.
+For example, if your subscribers can’t get out of your list immediately, they can mark your email as spam.